yuor546/repo/README.md

 ## Voice Commands

 Use `/join` to have the bot connect to your current voice channel. `/play <file>` will play a local audio file and `/leave` disconnects the bot.
-Attach an audio file and use `/transcribe` to convert it to text.
+Attach an audio file and use `/transcribe` to convert it to text. `/registervoice` saves your voice for recognition and `/identifyvoice` attempts to match a new sample to a registered user.

 ## Moderating Language